We use cookies on this site to enhance your experience.

 At Laurier we believe all students can achieve academic success with the proper supports in place.
 It can be stressful to transition from one learning environment to another without knowing what your support might look like, but we’ve got you covered.

-We strongly recommend registering with Accessible Learning as early as you can, so that the accommodations and supports you may need throughout the term are ready to go by the time September rolls around.
-If you have a disability, or a suspected disability of any nature (e.g., mental health, medical, learning, attention, physical, hearing- or vision-related, etc.), you are eligible to regier with Accessible Learning.
+Students who register with Accessible Learning prior to the start of the academic term are guaranteed accommodation for key academic deliverables (e.g., midterm exams, in-class tests, assignments).
+If you have a disability, or a suspected disability of any nature (e.g., mental health, medical, learning, attention, physical, hearing- or vision-related, etc.), I encourage you to register with Accessible Learning before fall so that you can receive the support you need to thrive throughout the academic year.
 If you are beginning your studies at Laurier in winter or spring term, register before the start date of your first term to ensure that the Accessible Learning team has adequate time to arrange your accommodation(s).

-Once you are registered, you’ll be able to meet with one of our accommodation consultants who will help to come up with a support plan tailored to your needs.
-Once in place, you will be able to renew this support plan every semester, or for as long as you determine with your consultant, to ensure you are supported for your entire university career!
+Once you are registered, you’ll be able to meet with one of our specialized support staff who will help to come up with a support plan tailored to your needs.
+Once in place, you will be able to renew this support plan every semester, or for as long as you determine with your support staff, to ensure you are supported for your entire university adventure!

-To register with Accessible Learning, follow the steps outlined on the Registration webpage.
+To register with Accessible Learning, follow the steps outlined on this webpage.
 You can register with Accessible Learning at any point during your time at Laurier; however, it’s best to register at the start of an academic term to ensure that the Accessible Learning team has time to arrange your accommodation(s) before a term begins.
-There is no guarentee that late applicants will be able to get all of their supports in place before a specific test or assessment.
+There is no guarantee that late applicants will be able to get their supports in place before a specific test or assessment.

 Remember, we want you to thrive during your time at Laurier, so if you require support, we’d love for you to reach out with any questions you have.
 You can email laurier101@wlu.ca or contact the Accessible Learning team directly at accessible_learning@wlu.ca with general questions.